guybedford/chomp/README.md

 √ chompfile.toml created with 2 package.json script tasks imported.
 ```

-Then use `chomp <name>` instead of `npm run <name>`, and enjoy the new features of task dependence, incremental builds and parallelism!
+Then use `chomp <name>` instead of `npm run <name>`, and enjoy the new features of task dependence, incremental builds, and parallelism!

 ### Hello World